Arigatouz/nx-mono-POC-cloud-flare/README.md

 - `wrangler.toml`: Contains additional configuration for Cloudflare Workers
 - `apps/app-shell/public/_redirects`: Configures routing for the SPA
 - `apps/app-shell/public/_headers`: Configures HTTP headers for security and caching

+### Wrangler Version

+This project uses the latest version of Wrangler (v3+).
+If you're migrating from Wrangler v1 (@cloudflare/wrangler), please note the following changes:

+- The package name has changed from `@cloudflare/wrangler` to `wrangler`
+- The command to deploy to Cloudflare Pages has changed from `wrangler pages publish` to `wrangler pages deploy`
+- For more information, see the [Wrangler Migration Guide](https://developers.cloudflare.com/workers/wrangler/migration/migrating-from-wrangler-1/#update-wrangler-version)

 ### Module Federation in Production